nealcaren/CrisisOpportunity/markdown/health.md

 date: 1915

-citation: <em>The New Chivalry---Health,</em> edited by James E. McCulloch,</em> 1915, Southern Sociological Congress, pp. 412--421.
+citation: <em>The New Chivalry---Health,</em> edited by James E. McCulloch, 1915, Southern Sociological Congress, pp. 412--421.

 citation_title: The South and the Health of Negroes
 citation_journal_title: The New Chivalry---Health